webman/push

 Client usage (public channel)

-// Establish a connection
+// Establish connection

 var connection = new Push({

-url: 'ws://127.0.0.1:3131', // websocket address
+url: 'ws://127.0.0.1:3131', // WebSocket address

-app_key: '<app_key, obtained in config/plugin/webman/push/app.php>',
+app_key: '<app_key, get it from config/plugin/webman/push/app.php>',

 });

-// Assuming user uid is 1
+// Assume user uid is 1

 var uid = 1;